bjss-data-academy/entity-relation-diagrams/exercise.md

 _hint: the image is stored on a web server somewhere else.
 We only need to store the url of the image as a string_

+_hint: introduce a link table Participant to link a Group Chat with many Customers_

+_hint: introduce a link table GroupChatMessage to link a group chat to its many messages_

 # Next

 [Back to Contents](/contents.md)